mshogren/container-minecraft-app/docs/decisions/0002-use-renovate-to-automate-dependency-updates.md

 Chosen option: "renovate", because
 * renovate is open source and available to run ourselves should we need to in the future
-* renovate is eaasy to integrate with our source repository (renovatebot creates a single pull request)
+* renovate is easy to integrate with our source repository (renovatebot creates a single pull request)
 * dependabot appears to only be available for use with github repositories, thereby limiting our future choices
 * snyk does not check golang dependencies at this time